 - given tenants a genuine sense of pride and accomplishment, and

-- improved people’s understanding and appreciation of their physical environment
+- improved people’s understanding and appreciation of their physical environment and heritage.

 Community Greening supporters